DavidFeng-8844/MyNotes/Obsidian_Files_Git/Computer_Architecture/Lecture 9 Bus and IO.md

 # Input and Output Interfaces

+---
 ## Programmed IO

-•
-The CPU waits for the I/O module to complete operation Polling so not so efficient
+* The CPU waits for the I/O module to complete operation Polling so not so efficient

+---
 ## Addressing memory mapped I/O Devices

-Under memory mapped I/O, data
-transfer is very like memory access.
+>Under memory mapped I/O, data transfer is very like memory access.

-•
-Each device is given a unique identifier
+* Each device is given a unique identifier
-(
-•
-The CPU commands contain the
+* The CPU commands contain the identifier.
-identifier.
-•
-Each I/O device interprets the address lines on the bus to determine if a command is for itself.
+* Each I/O device interprets the address lines on the bus to determine if a command is for itself.